Yonathan Daza Player Props: Rockies vs. Phillies

 - Daza has had an RBI in five games this season.

-- He has scored in seven games this year (38.9%), but has had no multi-run games.
+- He has scored in seven of 19 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.